Słomkowski's technical musings

 Main board

-The AVR family microcontroller, ATMega8 to be exact, is the heart of the device.
-It has 8 kB program memory (ROM) and 512 bytes of RAM.
-It is enough to perform all the tasks needed.
-AVR family is well-known for its developer tools availability and especially easy firmware uploading, with ISP (In-System Programming).
-The microcontroller has got almost all needed subsystems inside.
-The schematic is below:
+An AVR family microcontroller, ATMega8 to be exact, is the brain of the robot.
+The microcontroller has 8 kB of program memory (FLASH ROM) and 512 bytes of RAM.
+This is enough to perform all the implemented tasks.
+The AVR family is well-known for its availability of developer tools and easy firmware uploading support through ISP (In-System Programming).
+The microcontroller has almost all the required subsystems integrated within the chip.

 Main board schematic.